 Through a range of workshops and consultations designed to meet the needs of the people we work with, the OWC provides professional learning opportunities that foster responsible and skilled global citizenship for a sustainable world.
-We provides professional development and resources for early childhood, primary and secondary educators throughout Western Australia who wish to incorporate global education in their teaching programs.
+We provide professional development and resources for early childhood, primary, secondary and pre-service educators throughout Western Australia who wish to incorporate global education in their teaching programs.
 The OWC can also provide professional education in universities and the private, government and community sector.

 The OWC provides interactive workshops for school classes and groups on global issues such as youth action for the UN Sustainable Development Goals, human rights, food security, climate change action, sustainable cities and sustainable lifestyles.

 The One World Centre is also involved in local community engagement projects fostering local action linked to global goals and aspirations.
 OWC collaborates with other organisations working in the areas of development, human rights and global sustainability.